 Pick one with a fire tower to climb for the most spectacular view above a canopy of color.
 You’re going to want to take some photos while you’re up there!
 Five towers currently allow public access: Blue Rock, Hocking, Mohican, Shawnee, and Zaleski.
 Mohican offers a wheelchair-accessible alternative to the fire tower at the Gorge Overlook Picnic Area, and there are several wheelchair accessible paved trails (see options here).
 Note: we have not been able to verify yet if the fire towers are all open again this year.

 Check out ODNR’s Fall Color website for more guidance.

 Best Nature Walks for Fall Color in Franklin County

 It’s no secret that we have AMAZING parks with the Columbus and Franklin County Metro Parks.
-There are so many amazing options, and they will ALL be beautiful.
+There are so many great options, and they will ALL be beautiful.
 Pick your favorite, or better yet, try a new one and just go for a walk!
-Find the parks here: http://www.metroparks.net/parks-and-trails/ The Metro Parks have many guided hikes and other fun and free events on their calendar, so if you’d rather be with a group, these are perfect.
+Find the parks here: http://www.metroparks.net/parks-and-trails/.

 The Ohio State University Chadwick Arboretum has 60 acres of gardens, trees, and a lake path.
 It’s calming, stunning, and free.